What is a reverse vending machine?

 Partnering with recyclever®

 At recyclever® we are taking reverse vending into the future.
-Our innovative and flexible approach allows stakeholders to customise the machine design and software to their individual needs, working together towards a stronger circular economy.
+Our innovative and flexible approach allows our partners and clients to customise the machine design and software to their individual needs, working together towards a stronger circular economy.

 recyclever® reverse vending machines have marketing rich features such as streaming marketing video contents and advertisements.
 This allows revenue generation potential, making collection and recycling cheaper and consequently more successful.